Project-Splinter/MonoPortDataset/README.md

 bash create_splits.sh;
 ```

 `scripts/renderppl_tpose_objs.py`: We use this script to export renderppl data to obj from fbx file.
-We then use this obj file to find those verts/faces inside the mesh (mouth, teeth, eyebows etc.)
+We then use the obj files to find those verts/faces inside the mesh (mouth, teeth, eyebows etc.)
 ```
 # under ./MonoPortDataset/scripts/
 ../bin/blender-2.82a-linux64/blender --background --python renderppl_tpose_objs.py > /dev/null